quarkusio/ja.quarkus.io/README.md

 ### Some guides or blog posts are not translated.

 These articles are not translated, but don't worry.
-Machine-translation is available in the corresponding .adoc.po file, please post-edit the .adoc.po files to polish up, remove "fuzzy" mark, and send a pull-request when you find it.
+Machine-translation is available in the corresponding .adoc.po file.
+We'll appreciate if you post-edit the .adoc.po files to polish up, remove "fuzzy" mark, and send a pull-request.

 ### Some sentences are not translated in the translated articles

-It seems corresponding upstream sentences are updated, and completed translations are not available. please post-edit the .adoc.po files to polish up, remove "fuzzy" mark, and send a pull-request when you find it.
+It seems corresponding upstream sentences are updated, and completed translations are not available.
+We'll appreciate if you post-edit the corresponding .adoc.po files to polish up, remove "fuzzy" mark, and send a pull-request.

 ## Contributing